codingepaduli/codingepaduli/content/interesting/Developing.md

 #### Enhancing privacy

+[0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
+Improve your privacy, the security and battery life of your device.\
 [DuckDuckGo HTML version](https://html.duckduckgo.com/html) - a search engine without JavaScript\
 [7 WhatsApp alternatives that won’t share your data with Facebook](https://protonmail.com/blog/whatsapp-alternatives/) - \
 [How to blur your house on Google Street View (and why you should)](https://mashable.com/article/how-to-blur-your-house-on-google-street-view/?europe=true) - \